HB2102/Feed-Puppy-3-game/README.md

 ### 4. Use Project

-In this game you have to feed puppy the red food by moving it and if you hit any blue food one of your lives will be lost.
-You have 5 lives by default in the begging of each game and each time you feed the puppy one of the blue foods will be removed from the screen.
-If there will be no food on the screen, you win.
+In this game you should shoot bones by pressing the space key hand hit the foods. if you hit, you gain 1 point and the food will be removed form the screen and if you miss you lose one of your lives.
 Enjoy the game.

 <br><br><br>
 Thanks for your time.